-Badlion assumes no responsibility for any errors which might occur while doing things which are not listed in this tutorial or messing something up.
-The information contained in this site is accurate and, if carefully followed, should solve the problem
+Badlion assumes no responsibility for any errors which might occur while doing things that are not listed in this tutorial or messing something up.
+The information contained on this site is accurate and, if carefully followed, should solve the problem.

 The Badlion Client cannot run on Cloud Computers or Virtual Machines.
 However, you may not be using a virtual machine, yet you are getting this pop up.
 That means there is some sort of virtualization going on your computer.

 This error message can come from some installed 3rd party software or built-in features on your computer.
 You have to go through these solutions one at a time until it fixes your issue as you probably won't need all of them to make the Badlion Client work.

 Type "services.msc" and hit enter